equdevel/SnowRunner_mod_installer/_doc/README_ENG.txt

-Mods installer v1.6.6 for SnowRunner/Expeditions (ALL GAME VERSIONS ARE SUPPORTED)
+Mods installer v1.6.6 for SnowRunner/Expeditions (ALL GAMES VERSIONS ARE SUPPORTED)
 ------------------------------------------

 The installer allows you to download mods from mod.io in semi-automatic mode.
 Once you complete all the steps according to the instructions, you will be able to subscribe to the desired mods, then the installer will do everything himself.